shrinerb/shrine-cloudinary/README.md

 # }
 ```

+If you're using the storage directly, `Shrine::Storage::Cloudinary#upload` will
+return this hash.

 ### Clearing storage

 You can delete all files from the Cloudinary storage in the same way as you do